-Contrary to previous Framework Programmes, transfers of ownership between participants as well as within Member States and Associated countries are now allowed without any prior information to the Commission.
-Where appropriate, a special clause may be included in the Grant Agreement, requiring the participants to notify the Commission of any intended transfer of ownership of foreground to a third party established in a non-associated third country (see Articles 19.5 and 42.5 RfP - special clause 11).
+Contrary to previous Framework Programmes, transfers of ownership between participants as well as to third parties established in Member States and Associated countries are now allowed without any prior notification to the Commission.

+Where appropriate, a special clause may be included in the EC Grant Agreement, requiring the participants to notify the Commission of any intended transfer of ownership of foreground to a third party established in a non-associated third country (see Articles 19.5 and 42.5 RfP - special clause 11).